 - Active Assets – Mechanical, Electrical, Office equipment, Software, etc.

-The principles are necessary for an asset management system to be able to provide the required outputs across the asset life cycle.
+The principles are necessary for asset management software to be able to provide the required outputs across the asset life cycle.

 - The Value-Added Principle – Asset delivers service that is valued by the customer, there is a minimum level of service below which the given service does not discern as added value.